trishthakur/GHC25/README.md

    - Your **interests or skills**
 2. We'll use this to connect and schedule **virtual ideation sessions**

-## Next Steps
-- Add your GitHub profile
-- Suggest a time for an **online brainstorming session**
-- Start ideating!

-💬 Everyone is welcome—no idea is too small or too big!
+Everyone is welcome—no idea is too small or too big!